Commercial Courts in Germany: An Alternative for International Business Disputes

 • Commercial Chambers at the Regional Court of Stuttgart

-Sources: Press Release of the State Government of Baden-Württemberg from 1 April 2025, Commercial Court Baden-Württemberg
+Sources: Press release of the State Government of Baden-Württemberg from 1 April 2025, Commercial Court Baden-Württemberg

 Bavaria